ShrivardhanGoenka/SoftwareEngineeringProject2024/lab3/README.md

 ### System Architecture

-The system architecture can be found [here](./System%20Achitecture.pdf)
+The system architecture can be found [here](./System%20Achitecture.pdf).

+There is an API reference for the backend available [here](./API%20Reference.pdf)

 ### Skeleton Code